Resolving SVN error "Could not open the requested SVN filesystem"

 If you have created custom hooks, you'll need to copy these

-from the hooks folder of your original repository.
+hooks folder of your original repository.
 If you

 have customised other settings you may need to copy these